Table of Contents

 Decision Support System

-Decision support system (DSS) is used to analyze data and make decisions.
+A decision support system (DSS) is used to analyze data and make decisions.
 Different managers require different types of information.
 DSS provides information for different types of users according to their needs.
-The programs that analyze data are known as online analytical processing (OLAP) application.
+The programs that analyze data are known as online analytical processing (OLAP) applications.

 The OLAP application that uses multi-dimensional databases is called MOLAP.
 The OLAP applications that use the relational database are called ROLAP.

-A special type of DSS is called executive information system (EIS).
+A special type of DSS is called the executive information system (EIS).
 It supports the strategic information needs of executive management.
-It presents information as charts and tables that show trends, rations, and statics etc. it normally uses external data such as new trends, leading economic indicators and interest rates etc.
+It presents information as charts and tables that show trends, rations, and statics, etc. it normally uses external data such as new trends, leading economic indicators and interest rates, etc.

 A data warehouse is a large database system.
 It stores and manages the data required to analyze historical and current transactions.
 It is used to access the transactions and their summary quickly.
 The user can also access the transactions through the web.